andrewbayly/andrewbayly.github.io/_posts/2025-1-9-a-minimal-quasiperiodic-7-fold-rhombic-tiling.md

 ![rules](/assets/images/2025-1-9/rules.png "rules")

 Looking at the prototiles, notice how most of the edges are made from two A tiles separated by a C tile.
 Special substitution rules are used which are described below.
+Non-standard substitution rules are used to minimize the number of prototiles.
+These could be transformed to standard substitution rules, but this would increase the number of prototiles needed.

 ## Substitution Rules